 Fukushima Azuma Baseball Stadium will host baseball/softball events during the Olympic Games Tokyo 2020.
 The stadium is home to the Fukushima Hopes baseball team, led by head coach Akinori Iwamura, who used to play in the Major League.

-After playing in the States, Iwamura returned to Japan and played in the Nippon Professional Baseball league, eventually moving to Fukushima Hopes as a player and manager.
+After playing in the United States, Iwamura returned to Japan and played in the Nippon Professional Baseball League, eventually moving to Fukushima Hopes as a player and manager.
 Retired as a player and now a full-time manager, Iwamura is working hard to demonstrate the appeal of baseball and sport from Fukushima to all corners of Japan as well as to the world.

 Iwamura has experience playing professional sport overseas, but he has never had any connection with Fukushima.
 We asked Iwamura about the charm of Fukushima Prefecture and the role he wishes to play during the Tokyo 2020 Games through Fukushima and sports.